 What Types of Dental Trauma Are There?

-Dental trauma can range from a chipped tooth and a cut in the gums to lost teeth and a broken jaw.
+Dental trauma can range from a chipped tooth and a cut in the gums to tooth displacement to lost teeth and a broken jaw.
 The more serious the trauma, the more complicated or prolonged the treatment is likely to be.
 At times, dental trauma is a stand-alone issue because the damage is contained to the mouth.
 For example, a sports injury to the mouth likely will not require other treatment.
 However, dental trauma can also be part of an overall traumatic experience.
 In a car accident, for example, you may experience dental trauma as well as broken bones, cuts, and scrapes to other parts of the body.

 How Is Dental Trauma Treated?